hertogp/stitch/_readme.md

 ```

 This effectively sets the working directory for stitch relative to the
 directory where pandoc was started.
-Override the hardcoded `.stitch` default
+Override the hard-coded `.stitch` default
 in one or more of:
 - the codeblock attributes,
 - a named stitch section in the doc's meta data, or in